 What is not covered is an elimination period, often the first 30 to 60 days of a long-term stay.
 And respite stays may or may not be covered.
 If the insurance language becomes too cumbersome, the facility’s admissions or billing personnel may be able to help you by being present while you call the insurance company for clarification.
 The facility’s specialized personnel know the questions to ask, and, while the insurance company will only speak with the policy holder or their designee, they are amenable to facility staff, while in your presence, asking questions in order to help determine benefits.

-Respite care at memory care facilities is a valuable option to give at-home caregivers the chance to rest, travel, test the waters, or even recuperate from their own health issue, knowing that their loved one is safe and secure.
+Dementia respite care at memory care facilities is a valuable option to give at-home caregivers the chance to rest, travel, test the waters, or even recuperate from their own health issue, knowing that their loved one is safe and secure.
 Doing your homework ahead of time and not waiting until the need is immediate will help you get the most out of respite care – for you and your loved one.